PlatziLabs/fake-api-docs/src/pages/doc/introduction.md

 layout: ../../layouts/MainLayout.astro
 ---

-Platzi FakeStoreApi can be used with any type of shopping project that needs products, carts, and users in JSON format.
-You can use examples below to check how FakeStoreApi works and feel free to enjoy it in your awesome projects!
+Platzi Fake Store API can be used with any type project that needs products, users, categories, authentication and users in JSON format.
+You can use this API for prototyping e-commerce and learning about how to connect to an API with the best practices.

 This API include feature like: